mmhs013/pyMannKendall/README.md

 # Function details:

-All Mann-kendall test functions has almost similer input parameter.
+All Mann-kendall test functions has almost similer input parameters.
 Those are:

 - **x**:   a vector of data
 - **alpha**: significance level (0.05 default)